onurazbar/Snake/README.md

 ## Notes

-I added the gameplay videos as gif for a better view, but sometimes gif videos requires too much time to be loaded on browser.
+I added the gameplay videos as gif for a better view, but sometimes gif videos require too much time to be loaded on browser.
 In such cases game could be seen as running a bit slow and this is related with browser rather than actual gameplay.